vmware-tanzu-labs/educates-training-platform/docs/installation-guides/installation-instructions.md

 If you are installing to a Kubernetes cluster which has pod security policies enabled, and it associates a default pod security policy with all authenticated users, ``clusterSecurity.policyEngine`` must be set to ``pod-security-policies``.

 For all other cases you should override ``clusterSecurity.policyEngine`` and set it to ``kyverno``.

+The value of ``workshopSecurity.rulesEngine`` should also be set to ``kyverno``.
+If can be set to ``none``, and this is okay for testing on your own local system, but should never be done where untrusted users would be doing workshops.

 For ingresses, set ``clusterIngress.domain`` to your custom domain name, or appropriate ``nip.io`` domain.